-- Personal safety on a college campus is everyone’s responsibility;
+- Personal safety on our campus is everyone’s responsibility;

 - Students, faculty, staff, and administrators are encouraged to participate in identifying potential risks or problem areas relative to personal safety; and

-- The committee serves exclusively in an advisory role capacity to the College.
+- The committee serves exclusively in an advisory role capacity to the University.

 Committee Goals & Objectives

-Goal One: On an annual basis provide a review of the College’s programs, policies and procedures in regards to personal safety and provide recommendations to the College’s administration in order to comply with legal requirements of Article 129-A of NYS Education Law §6431 and the SUNY & OCR Title IX Resolution Agreement.
+Goal One: On an annual basis provide a review of the University’s programs, policies and procedures in regards to personal safety and provide recommendations to the University’s administration in order to comply with legal requirements of Article 129-A of NYS Education Law §6431 and the SUNY & OCR Title IX Resolution Agreement.
 Objectives:

 Review current campus safety policies, procedures and programs and make recommendations for their improvement in regards to: